Loyalty-Engage/LoyaltyEngageMagento/CART_PRICING_FIX.md

 1. A global template override in `view/frontend/layout/checkout_cart_item_renderers.xml` that replaced the default cart item renderer for ALL products
 2. **Price-based logic** in plugins that incorrectly treated regular products as loyalty products when `$item->getPrice()` returned 0 during frontend rendering (even though backend price was correct)
 3. **QuoteItemPriceProtectionPlugin** blocking legitimate price modifications from other modules, causing conflicts
+4. **JavaScript files using price-based detection** that treated any product with $0 display price as a loyalty product, interfering with regular product display

 ## Solution Implemented